 The common medications for erectile dysfunction are sildenafil (Viagra), tadalafil (Cialis) and Vardenafil (Levitra).
 They are usually taken as needed before intercourse.
 Low dose Cialis can be taken on a daily basis.
 If oral medications do not work, the patient may opt to self-administer injections to the penis as needed before intercourse.

-- penile implant: where a permanent inflatable device is implanted into the penis for use during intercourse.
+Surgery is sometimes required for treatment of erectile dysfunction.
+The most common surgery is a penile implant, where a permanent inflatable device is implanted into the penis for use during intercourse.
 This procedure has a good outcome but 5 to 10% of patients will experience mechanical failure of the device and require a reoperation.